big, dumb plane. WHOLE new world.

 — A roofer who used to play guitar in a band.
 He’s sort of a brute but with some sincerity.
 He can bring the bash.

 — 60s.
 Owner of “The Wild Horse” hotel.
-A former teacher; she has a worldly quality.
+A former teacher; has a worldly quality.

 — 70s.
 Runs a small, city newspaper.
 She’s luminous; she has a killer smile.

 — 40s.
-A local delivery driver.
+The district, delivery driver.
 She has a kooky, screwball manner to her.

 — 60s.
 Owner of “The Lime Tree” bar/cafe.
 A former soldier; a real straight arrow.